-Much ado has been given to planogramming, and for good reason.
 Retailers have long known that the experience within their stores can greatly affect shopping behaviors.
 Lighting, music, end caps, and more all affect both the mood and what lands in the shopping cart.
+And while you can’t control the lighting or the music, the user experience is just as important for shoppers online.

 “Emotional stimuli are just as applicable online, with everything from page layouts to search speeds all impacting the moods of customers and, ultimately, the number of items that find their way into the shopping cart.”

-Whether the user is smiling in the afterglow of a clickbait featuring cute puppies or is sighing from the frustration of a slow-loading news article, the context of their journey is key.
+Whether the user is smiling in the afterglow of clickbait featuring cute puppies or is sighing from the frustration of a slow-loading website, the context of their journey is key.

-To influence the journey, marketers need control over the context surrounding their ad placements.
+To influence conversions throughout the consumer journey, marketers need control over the context surrounding their ad placements.
 Specifically, marketers should be looking for page quality, relevant surrounding content, and overall page sentiment.
+Let’s take a closer look at these three topics.

-- Relevant Surrounding Content.
 Looking beyond simplistic keyword indicators, the both the subject matter of a page and its form — whether it’s text heavy, media rich, or laden with user generated content & comments — can affect whether a given ad is relevant and likely to perform.
+Content matters, and this applies to not only your own e-commerce site, but also the place where your ads are appearing.

-When consumers interface with a brand via ads that are in safe, relevant, and pleasant settings, then their journey begins with the proper emotional stimuli to support a conversion.
+When consumers interact with ads that are in safe, relevant, and pleasant settings, their journey begins with the proper emotional stimuli to support a conversion.
+The feeling that your brand gives a customer matters almost as much as the product you are selling.

 How do you contextually target your campaigns to optimize consumer sentiment before they ever land on your site?
-Let us know by joining the conversation on Twitter, LinkedIn, or Facebook.
+Not sure?
+Looking for more help?